Moduli space of nonnegatively curved metrics on manifolds of dimension $4k+1$: Introduction

-In \cite{DG21} relative $\eta$-invariants were used to show that for every homotopy $\R P^5$ the moduli space $\mathcal{M}_{sec\geq 0}$ has infinitely many path components (see also \cite{W20}).
-In this paper we apply $\eta$-invariants to prove that manifolds with this property also exist in all dimensions $4k+1$, $k\geq 2$.
+Dessai and Gonz\'alez-\'Alvaro \cite{DG21} used relative $\eta$-invariants to show that for every homotopy $\R P^5$ the moduli space $\mathcal{M}_{sec\geq 0}$ has infinitely many path components (see also \cite{W20}).
+Here we apply $\eta$-invariants to prove that manifolds with this property also exist in all dimensions $4k+1$ with $k\geq 2$.

-\begin{theorem*} In each dimension $4k+1\geq 9$ there are infinitely many closed manifolds $M_i$, $i\in \N $, with pairwise non-isomorphic integral cohomology for which the moduli space $\mathcal{M}_{sec\geq 0}(M_i)$ of metrics of nonnegative sectional curvature has infinitely many path components.
+\begin{theorem*} In each dimension $4k+1\geq 9$ there are infinitely many closed manifolds $M_i$, $i\in \N $, with pairwise nonisomorphic integral cohomology for which the moduli space $\mathcal{M}_{sec\geq 0}(M_i)$ of metrics of nonnegative sectional curvature has infinitely many path components.
 The same holds true for the moduli space $\mathcal{M}_{Ric > 0}(M_i)$ of metrics of positive Ricci curvature on $M_i$. \end{theorem*} It follows that the corresponding spaces of metrics, $\mathcal{R}_{sec\geq 0}(M_i)$ and $\mathcal{R}_{Ric > 0}(M_i)$, also have infinitely many path components.

-In combination with \cite[Prop.
-2.8]{BKS11} the theorem implies that for every such manifold the moduli space of complete metrics of nonnegative sectional curvature on the total space of a real line bundle over $M_i$ has infinitely many path components.
+In combination with \cite[Proposition 2.8]{BKS11} the theorem implies that for every such manifold the moduli space of complete metrics of nonnegative sectional curvature on the total space of a real line bundle over $M_i$ has infinitely many path components.

 The manifolds in the theorem above may be described as total spaces of two-stage iterated fiber bundles over $\C P^1$ with fibers $\C P^{2k-1}$ and $S^1$ (see the next section for definitions and details) and are closely related to the manifolds considered in \cite{Wi81,WZ90,KS93,KPT05,DKT18}.
 They can also be described as quotients of the product of round spheres $S^3\times S^{4k-1}$ by a free isometric action of $S^1\times \Z _2$.
 The metrics which represent distinct path components in the respective moduli space are obtained as submersion metrics and have nonnegative sectional and positive Ricci curvature.
-To distinguish components we compute relative $\eta$-invariants for these metrics.
-The construction can also be carried out for $k=1$ in which case one obtains a finite number of $5$-dimensional $\Z _2$-quotients of $S^2\times S^3$.
+To distinguish components, we compute relative $\eta$-invariants for these metrics.
+The construction can also be carried out for $k=1$, in which case one obtains a finite number of $5$-dimensional $\Z _2$-quotients of $S^2\times S^3$.
 Their moduli spaces of metrics of nonnegative sectional curvature and positive Ricci curvature also have infinitely many path components (see \cite{W20, GW22} and Remark \ref{dim five remark} for related results).